nicc777/exploring-aws-kinesis/SCRATCH_PAD.md

 Create a new index in DynamoDB with Partition Key `CognitoSubjectId` and sort key `SK`

+Add appropriate scope to the employee allowed to link access cards and ensure that is enforced on the API Gateway.

 # Design Thoughts...

 ## Issuing of an Access Card